Spit & Eggs: Plot synopsis

 Moe hands Veronica a drink.
 Immediately after discovering a picture of Mercer and Moe, Veronica experiences the effects of a date rape drug.
 She hides in the closet and struggles to remain conscious.
 Mercer and Moe enter the room and are about to miss her, but Veronica's cell phone rings and they knock her out.
-Parker (Julie Gonzalo) calls attention to Mercer.
+Parker calls attention to Mercer.
 In addition to a bomb threat against Hearst, Dean O'Dell notices his window being egged before a mysterious man enters and the Dean asks "What are you doing here?"
 Keith arrests Mercer and Moe.
 Logan intentionally gets himself arrested so he can go into the cell with Mercer and Moe.
 The Dean is found dead in his office in the morning from a bullet wound to the head.

 Production

 Development

 The episode was written and directed by series creator Rob Thomas, marking his seventh writing credit and second and final directing credit for the series (after "Donut Run").
 Starting with this episode, Thomas and the crew's plan for the season changed—while they had initially scheduled three major story arcs for the season, this number was now bumped down to two, while the last few episodes would be standalone.
 The creative team decided that their choices for major mysteries had not worked since season one; Thomas elaborated, "One feeling is that the big mysteries keep away the casual TV viewers, and the other is the thing that has been the least successful since season one […] the big mysteries."
 Thomas also recalled that his major design for the first season that was because Lilly had been murdered, everyone had a stake in the solving of the mystery and that the crew were finding it impossible to keep the same amount of emotional involvement since the first season; Thomas thought that the new format would be a way of trying to return to a more emotionally driven format.

 In addition, Thomas turned what was scheduled to be the third major mystery into a two-episode storyline, with the last five episodes of the season being stand-alone.
 He stated, "It seems like a good time to do it—a good fun test balloon."
 Nevertheless, he confirmed that there would be ongoing stories in Veronica's personal life.
 A week prior to the episode's airing, Michael Ausiello received an advance screening of the episode, revealing several details that the network allowed him to divulge.